ebadi/che-test/README.md

     //139.
 Be clear on if we are logged in : FIXED
     //138.
 Solving last puzzle of the level, moves you to the next level : FIXED
     //145.
 Direct link to puzzle doesn't work : FIXED
+    //150.
+Schema.org Structured Data : FIXED
+    //151. checksolution does not register solved puzzles : FIXED
+    //141  Show if a puzzle is solved  or not  instead of findUnsolvedPuzzle : FIXED

     // 118.
 Russ Williams  I was going through the tutorial problems (which are very easy